vfmd/vfmd-spec/spec/for_writers.md

  3. There is a HTML tag (open tag or close tag or self-closing tag) at both the beginning and the end of the paragraph

-In case any of the above is true, but you still want it become a HTML paragraph, you will have to supply the open and close `p` tags yourself.
+In case any of the above is true, the vfmd syntax assumes that it's really a HTML block with some embedded vfmd content and does not wrap it in `p` tags.
+If you still want it become a HTML paragraph, you will have to supply the open and close `p` tags yourself.

 For example, consider the vfmd paragraph: